Texas Data Privacy and Security Act: Key Insights on Privacy Law

 The TDPSA provisions further clarify that pseudonymous data, when used in conjunction with additional information, also qualifies as personal data because it can reasonably link the data to an identified or identifiable individual.

-The law exempts some categories of personal information from its scope, such as:
+The law exempts certain categories of personal information from its scope.

 What is TDPSA Sensitive Personal Data?

 The TDPSA differentiates between personal data and sensitive personal data, giving the latter a special regime.
-Sensitive data includes any of the following:
+Sensitive data encompasses the following types of information:

 What Are TDPSA Controllers and Processors and What Are Their Duties?